 Ground source heat pumps harvest readily available free heat from ground and water sources via pipework (known as ground arrays), buried underground in trenches or boreholes, or submerged underwater in lakes and rivers.
 They convert this low grade heat into higher temperatures to provide 100% of a property’s heating and hot water needs.

 When multiple individual properties on the same site all opt for ground source, they can be linked to a shared loop ground array (SGLA), an innovative system architecture being pioneered by Kensa.
 This brings the system owner many benefits, including significant cost savings and access to the Non Domestic Renewable Heat Incentive (RHI).
-The Non Domestic RHI is a Government funded scheme offering self builders 20 years’ worth of index-linked quarterly payments paid on the renewable heat that the system generates.
+The Non Domestic RHI is a Government funded scheme offering 20 years’ worth of index-linked quarterly payments paid on the renewable heat that the system generates.

 Projects featuring SGLA’s qualify for this funding, providing the properties have individual Energy Performance Certificates (EPC’s).
 Following recent landmark legislative changes, Non Domestic RHI payments for residential properties linked to SGLA’s are based upon the dwelling’s deemed heat consumption taken from the EPC.
-This means self builders are spared the costs and administrative burdens of quarterly meter readings and submissions.
+This means landowners are spared the costs and administrative burdens of quarterly meter readings and submissions.
 It also brings the certainty of fixed quarterly payments, thus a regular and secure income.

 A shared ground loop array set up mimics a traditional gas framework.
 Each property has its own individual Kensa ground source heat pump installed within the dwelling, so there is no need for a costly and unsightly central plantroom.
 This means each holiday let or office space has independent control over its own heating and hot water requirements, removing the need for split-billing.
 It also gives tenants the freedom to switch energy supplier if they choose.